GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 description: >
   The View Transition API allows page transitions within single-page apps, and will later include multi-page apps.
 date: 2021-08-17
-updated: 2022-11-22
+updated: 2023-03-24
 ---

 {% Aside %}
 This feature was previously called "Shared Element Transitions", and is sometimes referred to as "page transitions".
 {% endAside %}

 The View Transition API makes it easy to change the DOM in a single step, while creating an animated transition between the two states.

-It's available in Chrome 111+, currently in beta.
+It's available in Chrome 111+.

 <style>
   .video-full-demo {